daniestevez/gr-satellites/docs/source/installation.rst

 The ``satellite-recordings/`` directory is a `git submodule`_ that contains many short sample recordings of different satellites that can be used to test the decoders.
-The submodule can be clone (downloaded) by running
+The submodule can be cloned (downloaded) by running

 .. code-block:: console